 It depends on where you plan to use the profile.

 There are two popular plastic types in lighting profiles.
 One is polycarbonate (PC).
 The other is polymethylmethacrylate, also known as PMMA.

 PC profiles are most suitable for warehouse, car park, and transportation vehicle lighting.
 PC is a tough, flame-retardant plastic that handles mechanical stress and high temperatures.
 It's approved for industry specific standards such as UL94 V0, EN 45545 and ECE R118.

 PMMA profiles are most suitable for the linear lenses and diffusers used in offices, retail stores, and public spaces.
 PMMA transmits light up to 97% better than glass, which is good for positive human experiences.
 PMMA is a surface-hard plastic resistant to ultra-violet radiation.

 Latest news & articles

-Our team of specialists and project managers will support you from the beginning of your project to the final delivery.
+Our team of specialists and project managers are here to support you from the beginning of the project to the final delivery.